Winter 2026Order now for delivery from week commencing 9th February onwards.

 VVA-1, also known as Krymsk 1, is a new dwarfing rootstock for plum trees.
 It was developed in Russia and released in 2004.
-It is related to Prunus cerasifera, the Cherry Plum - a species of plums which have naturally smaller trees than other plum species.
+It is related to Prunus cerasifera, the Cherry Plum - a plum species which tends to be naturally smaller than mainstream European plum trees.
+It is a good choice for gardeners looking to fit plums, gages, and damsons into a small space.

-VVA-1 is important because it offers the potential to produce a smaller plum tree than the Pixy rootstock which has hitherto been the most dwarfing rootstock available for plum trees.
-Whilst Pixy is a valuable rootstock, it still produces a relatively large tree, typically around 2.5m - 3m in height, putting it in a similar category to the apple M26 rootstock.
-VVA-1 should produce a mature tree of around 2.5m height, suggesting it is slightly (but usefully) less vigorous than Pixy..
+VVA-1 is important because it is less vigorous than the popular Pixy rootstock which has hitherto been the most dwarfing rootstock available for plum trees.
+VVA-1 should produce a mature tree of around 2.5m height, which is similar to the well-known M26 rootstock used for apple trees.

 VVA-1 also induces precocity, in other words the new tree will start to fruit at a younger age in its life, around 2-3 years instead of the more usual 3 years.
 It also offers the advantage over Pixy of producing fruit of a good size, similar to fruits produced using the semi-vigorous St. Julien rootstock.